 The course should be based on the characteristics of the body being treated, his health and in the optimal doses for each case.
 Despite the constant control of the doctor, the patient is obliged to study the instructions before starting treatment.

 Buspirone (BuSpar) – a drug that usually does not lead to the development of side effects and overdose, almost non-addictive, negative manifestations after its cancellation and in most cases copes with the task.

-Replacement of this drug with an analogue should be performed after receiving a doctor’s advice.
-A good analogue of the medications buspirone (BuSpar) is spitomin.
-Reviews of patients showed that its action is identical to the action of buspiron.
+Replacement of this drug with an analog should be performed after receiving a doctor’s advice.
+A good analog of the medications buspirone (BuSpar) is spitoon.
+Reviews of patients showed that its action is identical to the action of buspirone.

-This is due to the presence of the same active component in the formula of the drug.
-This drug should be taken at the same time every day, the usual therapeutic dose is from 15 to 30 mg daily in separate doses, the dosage must be individualized for each patient.
+It is due to the presence of the same active component in the formula of the drug.
+This drug should be taken at the same time every day; the usual therapeutic dose is from 15 to 30 mg daily in separate doses, the dosage must be individualized for each patient.

 This drug should be reviewed periodically if you take it for an extended period.
 The effectiveness of this drug is manifested in the reception of 3 to 4 weeks, but no more.

 Also, buspirone (BuSpar) is not usually used to treat anxiety or psychological tension associated with stressful situations in everyday life.

 Buspirone should not be taken during or within 14 days of use of monoamine oxidase inhibitors (MAOI), due to the risk of developing serotonin syndrome (characterized by high blood pressure, fever, sweating, and tremors).

 Since buspirone has no proven effectiveness in the treatment of psychotic disorders, it should not be used as a first-line antipsychotic drug.